 During Kirk's long relationship with FRONTLINE, he also made the Peabody Award-winning Waco — The Inside Story (1995), a behind-the-scenes look at the FBI siege of the Branch Davidian compound; and the Emmy Award-winning The Kevorkian File (1994), an in-depth examination of Dr. Jack Kevorkian's controversial record and cases.

 In addition, Kirk produces programs focused on social and cultural issues in America.
 Death by Fire details the controversial case of one man at the center of the death penalty debate; Caring for Your Parents follows five families caring for their elderly parents; Navy Blues (Emmy Award) examines gender politics in the military; The Way the Music Died goes behind the scenes of the recording industry; and the groundbreaking Misunderstood Minds shares the personal stories of five families confronting the challenges of their children's learning disabilities, filmed over the course of two years.

-The winner of every major award in journalism, including four Peabody Awards, three duPont-Columbia Awards, two George Polk Awards, fourteen Emmy Awards, and ten Writers Guild of America Awards, Kirk frequently lectures on topics ranging from current events to issues confronting journalism.
-He has appeared on a number of television programs, including Charlie Rose, the Today show, Bill O'Reilly's The O'Reilly Factor, CNN/MSNBC/FOX news programs, and hundreds of radio broadcasts, among them Fresh Air on National Public Radio.
+Kirk frequently lectures on topics ranging from current events to issues confronting journalism.
+He has appeared on a number of television programs, including Morning Joe, Charlie Rose, the Today show, The O'Reilly Factor, CNN/MSNBC/FOX news programs, and hundreds of radio broadcasts, among them Fresh Air on National Public Radio.